aarron-lee/SimpleDeckyTDP/README.md

 For possibility #2, you can either enable polling to workaround the polkit file, or ask your distro maintainer to patch/update the polkit file.

+### Are there CPU boost controls?

+CPU Boost controls require a scaling-driver that supports CPU boost.
+Many distros, by default, use `amd-pstate-epp` as the scaling driver.
+This current does NOT support CPU boost controls.

+If you need CPU boost controls, you should investigate changing your default scaling driver to `amd-pstate = passive` or `acpi-cpufreq`.

 # Attribution

 Thanks to the following for making this plugin possible: